dusktreader/flask-praetorian/docs/overview.rst

 * Parse user information from request headers or cookies for use in client route handlers
 * Support inclusion of custom user claims in tokens
 * Register new users using email verification
+* Support optional two factor authentication

-All of this is provided in a very simple to confiure and initialize flask extension.
-Though simple, the security provided by *flask-praetorian* is strong due to the usage of the proven security technology of JWT and python's `PassLib <http://pythonhosted.org/passlib/>`_ package.
+All of this is provided in a very simple to confiure and initialize Sanic extension.
+Though simple, the security provided by *sanic-praetorian* is strong due to the usage of the proven security technology of JWT and python's `PassLib <http://pythonhosted.org/passlib/>`_ package.